kahramankostas/GeMID/README.md

-# GeMoDI: Generalizable Models for Device Identification in IoT Networks.
+# GeMID: Generalizable Models for Device Identification in IoT Networks.

 # Overview
-In this repository you will find a Python implementation of the methods in the paper [GeMoDI: Generalizable Models for Device Identification in IoT Networks]()
+In this repository you will find a Python implementation of the methods in the paper [GeMID: Generalizable Models for Device Identification in IoT Networks]()

 # Abstract